 New York-based musician Matt Aument feels very lucky.
-An orchestrator and arranger for live theatre, he's gotten to create charts for some truly incredible performers– Kristin Chenoweth, Vanessa Hudgens, Victoria Clark; he's gotten to hear them performed in some legendary spaces– Carnegie Hall, Broadway's Neil Simon Theatre, and the Kennedy Center; and has been allowed to arrange for a wide variety of players and ensembles– symphony orchestra, chamber group, rock-band-with-a-harp.
+An orchestrator and arranger for live theatre, he's gotten to create charts for some truly incredible performers– Victoria Clark, Kristin Chenoweth, Nathan Lee Graham; he's gotten to hear them performed in some legendary spaces– Carnegie Hall, Broadway's Neil Simon Theatre, and the Kennedy Center; and has been allowed to arrange for a wide variety of players and ensembles– symphony orchestra, chamber group, rock-band-with-a-harp.

 “It's so reassuring to know the specialized traditions of Broadway are in such capable hands.”